 - Learning from colleagues via Daniel Greene’s workshop… all from the comfort of my home while my daughter naps.
 Amazing technology!

-- Rave review of my Vague Language workshop
+One participant wrote a rave review of my Vague Language workshop.